Connecting to Databases Using SQLCMD: A Complete Guide

 Connecting to Databases Using SQLCMD

-To connect to a database using SQLCMD, you need to provide the necessary connection details.
+To connect to a SQL Server database using sqlcmd, you must provide specific connection parameters.
 The basic syntax for connecting to a database is as follows:

 sqlcmd -S server_name -U username -P password -d database_name